anyscale/madewithml.github.io/docs/courses/mlops/pipelines.md

 ### Sensors

 While it may make sense to execute many data processing workflows on a scheduled interval, machine learning workflows may require more nuanced triggers.
 We shouldn't be wasting compute by running executing our DataOps and MLOps pipelines *just in case* we have new data.
 Instead, we can use [sensors](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/sensors/){:target="_blank"} to trigger workflows when some external condition is met.
-For example, we can initiate data processing when annotated data appears in a database, or when a specific file appears in a file system.
+For example, we can initiate data processing when a new batch of annotated data appears in a database or when a specific file appears in a file system, etc.

 > There's so much more to Airflow (monitoring, Task groups, smart senors, etc.) so be sure to explore them as you need them by using the [official documentation](https://airflow.apache.org/docs/apache-airflow/stable/index.html){:target="_blank"}.